Dantali0n/IOT_WakeUpLight/README.md

 ```

 ### ESP8266
-Second component is the ESP8266 firmware similary this required the Arduino IDE and a set libraries.
+Second component is the ESP8266 firmware similarly this requires the Arduino IDE and a set of libraries.
 However, a more recent version of the Arduino IDE is required!
-Additionaly, adding a board support url to the Arduino IDE is required.
+Additionally, adding a board support url to the Arduino IDE is required.

 * Arduino IDE 1.6.4 or later
 * Added http://arduino.esp8266.com/stable/package_esp8266com_index.json to board support urls

-If the Arduino IDE is installed and you have no other board urls configured then the following commands can be execute to automate the installation.
+If the Arduino IDE is installed and you have no other board urls configured then the following commands can be executed to automate the installation.
 ```bash
 arduino --pref "boardsmanager.additional.urls=http://arduino.esp8266.com/stable/package_esp8266com_index.json" --save-prefs arduino --install-boards esp8266:esp8266